Settle for Sibling

 - Something like this happens in Like Water for Chocolate.
 Basic outline: Boy Meets Girl.
 Boy likes girl; girl likes boy.
 Girl can't marry because of cultural tradition.
 Boy can't be around her alone because of a restrictive culture.
 Boy marries girl's sister to be close to girl.

-- In the sequel to Psycho we learn that Marion's sister Lila married her boyfriend Sam.
+- In Psycho II we learn that Marion's sister Lila married her boyfriend Sam.
 Lila's resemblance to Marion may have made her a Replacement Goldfish as well.

 - In A Brother's Price, due to male Gender Rarity Value, all the sisters of a family marry one man, so a man cannot settle for sibling, he gets all of them or none.
 However, a family who offers for Jerin seems inexplicably (it is suggested) unwilling to consider one of his (not yet of age) brothers, or any of his (close to him in age) cousins, despite it being an arragend marriage, anyway.
 (Though they do appreciate Jerin's good looks) A minor character, who would like to get his sisters married to a brother of his wives, for a Double In-Law Marriage that would allow him frequent contact with his sisters, is willing to settle for a cousin of his wives to be married to his sisters.